eezyinc/galley/README.markdown

 If you fork the project and only add files (don't modify the included files) you can easily manage your configs in the same repo without worrying about merge conflicts when syncing with the upstream repo.
-If you want to change defaults copy `etc/defaults` to a new file and source that one instead.
+See `etc/defaults` for more details.

 ## 💣 Alert 🚨